deliteser112/eclipse-platform-releng-buildtools/docs/registry-tool.md

 Note that the documentation for the commands comes from JCommander, which parses metadata contained within the code to yield documentation.

-## Tech support commands

-There are actually two separate tools, `gtech_tool`, which is a collection of lower impact commands intended to be used by tech support personnel, and `registry_tool`, which is a superset of `gtech_tool` that contains additional commands that are potentially more destructive and can change more aspects of the system.
-A full list of `gtech_tool` commands can be found in `GtechTool.java`, and the additional commands that only `registry_tool` has access to are in `RegistryTool.java`.

 ## Local and server-side commands

 There are two broad ways that commands are implemented: some that send requests